 Tom Eggensperger, Sanders County Ledger – Thompson Falls

 Mike Thilmony, First Security Bank – Thompson Falls

 Laurence Walchuck, Hot Springs Telephone Company – Hot Springs

 Katy Walton, Western Montana Art – Thompson Falls

 Deb Warren, Century 21 Real Estate – Plains

 Peg Winebrenner, Valley Bank – Hot Springs

-SCCDC is a part of the Certified Regional Economic Development Center formed by local development agencies in Mineral, Lake and Sanders Counties.
+SCCDC is a part of the northwest Montana Certified Regional Economic Development Center formed by local development agencies in Mineral, Lake and Sanders Counties.
 Organizational priorities evolve with needs of our constituents.
 Participation in community and regional projects are constant while small business development is the heart of our mission.